matrix-org/matrix-spec-proposals/proposals/4103-threaded-read-receipt-sync-filter.md

 For instance, let's assume Alice is logged in on two clients: a desktop client which is thread aware, and a mobile client which is not.

- * Alice has a bunch of unread msgs on her main timeline and a bunch of unread threads.
+ * Alice has a bunch of unread messages on her main timeline and a bunch of unread threads.
  * The threads are newer than the main timeline msgs.
- * She reads a the most recently active thread on desktop, which sends a threaded RR.
+ * She reads the most recently active thread on desktop, which sends a threaded RR.
  * Mobile interprets this as a normal RR, and so marks the room as read (despite she hasn't read main timeline msgs)
  * Desktop however correctly shows the room as still unread.